learnk8s/knote-js/03_scaling.md

             claimName: minio-pvc
 ```

-Go on and save the content in a file named `minio.yaml` in the `kube` directory.

-The YAML file has a Deployment, Service and PersistenVolumeClaim definition.
+Just like the YAML file `kube/mongo.yaml`, this file also has a Deployment, Service and PersistenVolumeClaim resource definition.
+The same concepts and understanding can be applied here.

-So, if you recall the MongoDB resource definition, you should have no troubles understanding the MinIO configuration.

-You just defined the last of the three components of your application.
+With that, you just defined the last of the three components of your application.

 Your Kubernetes configuration is now complete.